mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 --- abstract

 This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for a prior registration step.
-Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.
-This specificaiton also defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.

 --- middle

 # Introduction

-In the traditional OAuth 2.0 authorisation model {{!RFC6749}}, predominantly, the OAuth 2.0 authorization server is expected to assign client ids to clients through an out of band registration process to access the server.
-This greatly reduces dynamic relationship between clients and authorization server.
+In the traditional OAuth 2.0 model {{!RFC6749}}, the authorization server registers and assigns an identifier to a client through a registration process, whether it be dynamically or out of band, during this registration process the authorization server records certain characteristics about the client known as metadata.

+The requirement for client registration greatly reduces how dynamic the relationship between a client and authorization server can be.
+For instance, a client that is updating the capabilities it supports must update its registration with affected authorization servers for this change to be recognized.
+The limitation of registration also constrains distributed deployments that feature many clients and authorization servers whereby requiring the client to register is costly.

 To improve the dynamic relationship between client and authorization server, mechanisms such as dynamic client registration {{!RFC7591}} was introduced.
 In dynamic client registration model, to register clients in real-time, a client will make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
 If successfull, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).

+<< TODO: describe here why dynamic client registration isn't great as a solution too >>

-To further enhance the decoupling between client and authorization server, this specification describes a model where a client can make it self discoverable to an authorization server in the same way an authorization server makes it self discoverable to a client today with openid discovery (https://openid.net/specs/openid-connect-discovery-1_0.html).
+Instead of requiring a registration process, this specification describes a model where a client can make itself discoverable to an authorization server in a similar way an authorization server makes itself discoverable to a client today with OAuth 2.0 Authorization Server Metadata {{!RFC8414}}.

 The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in Section 3 (TODO)).
 This removes the need to send a pre-flight request to register the client metadata.
 Also, In this model a client can interact with mulitple authorization servers without the need to maintain state information (such as client ids and secrets).
+Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.

 This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
 This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata elements or formats are defined in this specification.